y0014984/65-o-fun/NOTES.md

 ## Current Todos

+-   put all opcode functions into the switch statement
 -   remove "setAddSubstractFlags" and incorporate in other functions
 -   increase performance
 -   Write Keyboard Bios Routine (separate Repository)